 This course explores the Relative, Exploration, Exploitation, and Analysis phases of AREA and provides guided processes for applying each phase to a complex decision.
 Using your work from the Absolute phase, you'll now research sources related to your decision to put it into a broader context.
 Next, you will conduct interviews in the Exploration phase.
 In Exploitation, you will confront your assumptions and judgments with evidence.
 Finally, in the Analysis phase, you will determine what your data can and can't tell you and consider how your decision might go awry or fail so that you may better ensure your decision success.

 Note: Enjoy your digital copy of Cheryl Strauss Einhorn's e-book “Problem Solved” (New Jersey: Career Press, 2017), included with this course.
-You can link to your digital copy at the bottom of the navigation menu on the left.
 While it is not necessary to read the book to successfully complete this course, this book will provide you with detailed case studies and a wealth of resources to assist your problem-solving and decision skill-building.
 You will continue to have access to the book as a reference after you have completed this course.
 If you would like to purchase a hard copy of the book, it is available from The Cornell Store or anywhere you buy books.

 The following course is required to be completed before taking this course:

 - JCB442: Framing and Breaking Down Complex Problems

 How It Works

 Who Should Enroll

 - Life coaches

 - Recent college graduates looking for best practices in decision-making